Manishearth/starcon-presentation/talk.md

 ♫

 Turns out this is a conundrum similar to the one you have when you're constructing quines.
 A quine is a program that prints its own source code.
-These are tricky construct, because of the same reason: if your program contains its own source code, that source code ... needs to contain itself, which makes your program size unbounded.
+These are tricky to construct, because of the same reason: if your program contains its own source code, that source code ... needs to contain itself, which makes your program size infinite.

 With quines, there's a simple trick to get around this: Use a variable!